Your Ultimate Guide to Citi ThankYou® Points

 How To Earn Citi ThankYou Points

-1. Make purchases and earn welcome bonuses using a qualifying Citi rewards credit card.
+You can generate ThankYou Points by making purchases and earning welcome bonuses with a qualifying Citi rewards credit card.

 As you make purchases, points are automatically tallied up and added to your Citi ThankYou rewards balance — visible from your Citi.com dashboard or the Citi Mobile® App.